-$Q_2$ : "Does there exist a sum-of-product (SOP) expression E with exactly r cubes that represents f?"
+Q_2 : "Does there exist a sum-of-product (SOP) expression E with exactly r cubes that represents f?"

 An exact synthesis algorithm can be used to answer such questions.
-We we are interested in constructive algorithms such that, if a question $Q_x$ can be answered in the affirmative, we want to know a logic representation that meets the specification.
+We are interested in constructive algorithms such that, if a question Q_x can be answered in the affirmative, we want to know a logic representation that meets the specification.
 In the above examples, we want our algorithm to produce a logic network N or an SOP expression E.

 The notion of exactness is closely related to that of optimality.
 Given an algorithm for the exact synthesis of some representation form, we can often adapt it to synthesize optimum representations.
-Suppose we have a constructive algorithm for $Q_1$ .
-We could then use it to synthesize sizeoptimum logic networks as follows.
+Suppose, we have a constructive algorithm for Q_1 .
+We could then use it to synthesize size-optimum logic networks as follows.
 Initialize r to zero and query the algorithm.
 Increment r until we find the first value r' for which the algorithm reports success.
-This r' must then be the size of the smallest, i.e. size-optimum, logic network for f.
+This r' must then be the size of the smallest, i.e., size-optimum, logic network for f.
 Due to the close correspondence between exact- and optimum synthesis, the terms are often used interchangeably.
 In fact, the term exact synthesis is widely used to refer to the synthesis of optimum representations.

 Exact synthesis algorithms exist for both two- and multilevel logic representations.
 The Quine-McCluskey algorithm and Petrick's method are well-known algorithms for the minimization of SOPs [2], [3].
-Similar methods have been developed for so-called exclusive SOPs (ESOPs) as well [4].
-In multi-level logic synthesis we encounter various exact minimization algorithms such as the decomposition techniques of Ashenhurst, Curtis, Davidson, and Roth and Karp [5]- [8].
-More recently, enumeration-based techniques have been developed by Knuth and Amaru [9], [10].
+Similar methods have been developed for so-called exclusive SOPs as well [4].
+In multilevel logic synthesis, we encounter various exact minimization algorithms, such as the decomposition techniques of Ashenhurst [5], Curtis [6], Davidson [7], and Roth and Karp [8].
+More recently, enumerationbased techniques have been developed by Knuth [9] and Amarú et al. [10].
 In practice, heuristic methods are often preferred for performance reasons [11].
-The heuristic counterparts to two-level exact synthesis are the Espresso and Exorcism algorithms [12], [13].
-For multi-level logic, algebraic and Boolean methods exist [14].
+The heuristic counterparts to two-level exact synthesis are the espresso and exorcism algorithms [12], [13].
+For multilevel logic, algebraic and Boolean methods exist [12].

 Exact synthesis has practical as well as theoretical applications.
-Practical applications range from logic optimization, technology mapping, and synthesis for emerging technologies to less obvious ones such as cryptography [15]-[20].
-On the theoretical side, it allows us to derive upper and lower bounds on the complexity of functions [21].
-It is known that all 4variable Boolean functions can be represented using SOPs with at most 8 implicants [22].
+Practical applications range from logic optimization, technology mapping, and synthesis for emerging technologies to less obvious ones, such as cryptography [14]-[19].
+On the theoretical side, it allows us to derive upper and lower bounds on the complexity of functions [20].
+It is known that all 4-variable Boolean functions can be represented using SOPs with at most eight implicants [21].
 Using exact synthesis, Knuth has found that all 5-variable Boolean functions can be represented using 2-input gate-level networks with at most 12 gates [9].
 In this paper, rather than concentrating on applications, we show improvements to the core exact synthesis algorithm.